Privacy Policy

 We request access through Google OAuth and in line with the scopes you approve.
 We do not use Gmail data for serving third-party ads, and we do not sell your email content.

-Google API Services User Data Policy: Our use of information received from Google APIs adheres to the Google API Services User Data Policy, including the Limited Use requirements.
+Google API Services User Data Policy: NewsNook's use and transfer to any other app of information received from Google APIs will adhere to the Google API Services User Data Policy, including the Limited Use requirements.

 3.4 Information from other sources